Prometheus3375/destiny2-auto-fishing/readme.md

 1. Open project directory in Explorer, type `powershell` in address line and press Enter.
 2. If there is a virtual environment (installation step 5), activate it.
+3. Switch you keyboard layout to English (USA).
-3. Run `python main.py 1920 1080 english E` to start the script
+4. Run `python main.py 1920 1080 english E` to start the script
    for screen with resolution 1920x1080 and Destiny 2 with English localization and `E` as interaction key.

 The script can be terminated by pressing Enter after it is fully started.

-**IMPORTANT**: you must use English (USA) keyboard layout while script is running.
-Otherwise, key presses sent by the script will not work.
+While script is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.

 For more information and parameters run `python main.py --help`.
 This command can be run without installed dependencies.